mikeygough/datelib/README.md

 `npm test` to run all tests

-`npm jest --coverage` to run test coverage report
+`npm test --coverage` to run test coverage report

 #### notes